Words from the Vice President for Student Affairs and Dean of Students

 PBD is an academic and professional International Honor Society.
 Membership includes international students, local students with international experience, faculty and staff involved in international activities.

 For more information, please visit: Phi Beta Delta Website.

 International Education Week

 International Education Week is an opportunity to celebrate the benefits of international education and exchange worldwide.
 This is a joint initiative by the U.S. Department of State and the U.S. Department of Education as a part of their efforts to promote programs that prepare Americans for a global environment and attract future leaders from abroad to study, learn and exchange experiences in the United States.
 To be a part of the celebrations and activities, please visit the IESC.

-The International Students Association (ISA) is a registered student organization at CSUN.
-The main aim of ISA is to provide International students with the opportunity to experience and appreciate different cultures and promote international friendship.
+The International Students Community (ISC) is a registered student organization at CSUN.
+The main aim of ISC is to provide International students with the opportunity to experience and appreciate different cultures and promote international friendship.
 They encourage everyone, including American students interested in world culture, to join.

 They organize a number of cultural, social and recreational events that give students the opportunity to interact with a variety of cultures, further enriching their college experience.
 The events include international movie nights, dance nights, soccer, barbecues and more.

 If you're interested in joining the International Students Community, please contact the International and Exchange Student Center.

 The IESC believes that cross-cultural understanding is an important part of being a citizen of the world.
 Coffee Hour is a time to learn about different cultures from around the world.
 It is one of the opportunities where international, local and exchange students gather to highlight and share their cultures.
 Join us for Coffee Hours every Friday: IESC.

 Life in Northridge